 2018 marks the year we leave our quarters in Bailey/Howe Library and take up residence in the historic Billings Library.
-We will be closed from July 6-29 for moving.
-We plan to reopen in Billings on July 30.
+We will be closed from July 6-August 5 for moving.
+We plan to reopen in Billings on August 6.
 Check here for construction updates and photos.
-Read our April update now.
+Read our May

 Our digital collections have moved!
 After 10 years of delivering content through a system designed and built by Center for Digital Initiatives staff, we have migrated into a new platform.
 Islandora, built and maintained by an international community, allows us to introduce some exciting new features.

 The spring semester exhibit in Special Collections features a selection of books from the Arion Press.
 Made mostly by hand under the direction of publisher Andrew Hoyem, the books have been described as “marvels to behold and a pleasure to touch.”

 For the second Stories from the Stacks presentation this spring, UVM English professor Libby Miles will talk about two Abenaki community cookbooks that demonstrate strategies of survivance (survival + resistance).
 April 5 at 5:30 in Special Collections.

 On March 7 at 6 pm, UVM Geography Professor Meghan Cope opens our new series, "Stories from the Stacks."
 Cope's research using the records of a longtime institution of care in Burlington provides important insights into the social construction of childhood and its lived realty.